singularian/jettrain/README.md

 They can use conventional technology and minimize the use of exotic carbon fibre and expensive materials.
 A jet train would also eliminate crashing on landing or takeoff.
 Unlike Air transportation a jet train does not dissapear.

+Tunnels and tubes can also provide built in safety from derailment by implementing deformable barriers or tubes that absorb crash energy.
+This will improve safety by enabling a train to disipate energy in the barrier.

 # Advantages
 - No delays due to wheather